rosendopili/notflix/README.md

 * HTML

 ### Next steps:
-* Adding navigation buttons for users without trackpads
+* Navigation buttons for users without trackpads
 * Input updated search
 * More categories
 * Switch to an API with added functionality